HansjoergW/sec-fincancial-statement-data-set/README.md

 filed within that quarter.

-However, accessing data from the past 12 years can be time-consuming due to the large amount of data - over 120 million data points.
+However, accessing data from the past 12 years can be time-consuming due to the large amount of data - over 120 million data points in over 2GB of zip files.

 This library simplifies the process of working with this data and provides a convenient way to extract information from the primary financial statements - the balance sheet, income statement, and